Baby-Monitor-Simulator/backend-matlab/README.md

 **The project is primarily aimed at providing a tool for healthcare professional to train their CTG interpretation skills on.**

 ### Key Points:
-- The mathematical has already been fully developed in MATLAB.
+- The mathematical model has already been fully developed in MATLAB.
   - Fully functional for research users
   - NOT functional for clinical users